zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 end

 ```
 We have implemented a class `Configuration` which holds our configurable variables with read and write access ie `attr_accessor :access_token`.
-In our `Mygem` module we create a `configuration` which stores an instance of `Configuration` class.
-Now you can assign `access_token` with below example.
+In our `Mygem` module, we create a `configuration` which stores an instance of `Configuration` class.
+Now you can assign `access_token` with the below example.
 ```ruby
 Mygem.configure { |config| config.access_token="jejekeuiueiw"}
 ```
-To get retrive the assigned variable.
+To retrieve the assigned variable.
 ```ruby
 Mygem.configuration.access_token
 ```